Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 To expand on the earlier post on licensing, I did a read up on patents which I present here.
 I am not a lawyer, this is not legal advice, and I might even be wrong.

-Patents unlike copyright, aims to protect an "invention" as opposed to a specific work.
+Patents, unlike copyright, aims to protect an "invention" as opposed to a specific work.
-In practice patents depend heavily on the jurisdiction and below I refer to US law.
+In practice, patents depend heavily on the jurisdiction, and below I refer to US law.
-Where from what I understand, software patents are more broad and powerful than e.g. in the EU.
+Where, from what I understand, software patents are more broad and powerful than in the EU.
-If a patent holder distributes a work, they are should not be able to sue legitimate users for patent infringement: two possible defenses are patent exhaustion and implicit/explicit patent clause from the software license [1].
+If a patent holder distributes a work, they should not be able to sue legitimate users for patent infringement: two possible defenses are patent exhaustion and implicit/explicit patent clause from the software license [1].
-Software patents are quite controversial, but that is a topic for another time.\
+Software patents are pretty controversial, but that is a topic for another time.\
 _Eliot Roxbergh 2021-06-09_

 Comment regarding the EU;